-When purchasing or refinancing real estate there are two components handled by Elite Ocean View Title Agency, LLC: Namely, Title Insurance and Settlement.
+When purchasing or refinancing real estate there are two components handled by Elite Title Agency, LLC: Namely, Settlement/Closing services and Title Insurance.
 This page discusses common questions asked about the settlement procedure.

 What does a settlement/closing/escrow agent do?